notmaurox/JavaWorkSamples/VarHeap/VarHeapREADME.md

 Uses a binary dHeap object to provide the functionality of a priority queue with add and poll methods.

 ## Record.java
 Class used to store tasks with process name, duration, and deadline.
-Also contains methods for comparing.
-Also contains getter methods.
+Also contains methods for comparing and contains getter methods.